 Wherever you stand on the agency structure debate, it’s important to note that no structure can be considered the “best.”
 Some work well for certain types of companies and others don’t.
 Choosing the right agency structure is about understanding the major components of effective organizations.
 Decide whether these components are a high or low priority for you.
 This will help you visualize the right hierarchy to achieve your business goals.

-All structures must have some type of leadership in place.
-Even in mostly flat management structures, there has to be a final decision maker.
+All structures must have leadership in place.
+Even in mostly flat management structures, there must be a final decision maker.
 There must also be someone who can handle queries and challenges regarding:

 You may decide not to have a traditional structure with a chief financial officer (CFO) or other C-suite executives.
 However, you still need to decide who has ultimate responsibility over these areas and how employees raise concerns or queries.